secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/outreach/index.html.md

   - PubSec team members should be added to the role: PubSec
   - Pubsec Managers should be added to the role : PubSec Managers
   - All other managers- incl XDR/Sales/CSMs managers should be added to : Sales Org Management
-  - Anyone not in a management or pub sec should be added to : Sales Org- XDR, AE, SALs, CSM
+  - Anyone not in a management or pub sec should be added to : Sales Org- XDR, AE, SAEs, CSM
 - When a current user changes roles, sales-ops will create a new SFDC profile for their new role.
 These means _every_ role change will require remapping between Outreach profiles and SFDC profiles.
 Remap a user by:
     - Proceed to `Plugins` under Outreach settings
     - Click into the `Salesforce` plugin, then select `User`, followed by `Mappings`